-The protocol discussed below is based upon Dr. Georgiou's successful weight-loss protocol based on his book Why Can't I Lose Weight?
+The protocol discussed below is based upon Dr. Georgiou's successful weight-loss protocol published in his first book Why Can't I Lose Weight?
 Here is an excerpt from the book.

 When I completed my studies in Naturopathy and Clinical Nutrition, I found that clients were seeking my services for weight control.
 I began to work with the knowledge that I had picked up from studies on this subject, but to my disappointment, and that of my clients, we were not very successful initially.